n0xena/archzfs/create_staging.md

 to get tests done make sure to install libaio in build system to get mmap_libaio build

-test system requires these arch packages: `bc cpio fio inetutils sysstat jq smbclient pax python rsync xxhash nfs-utils lsscsi xfsprogs parted perf which libaio` with `pamtester` from AUR
+test system requires these arch packages: `bc cpio fio inetutils sysstat jq smbclient pax python rsync xxhash nfs-utils lsscsi xfsprogs parted perf which libaio ksh python-cffi words` with `pamtester` from AUR

 should result in test start with nothing missing

+nfs-server has to be started before test run